tinelix/TDAText/README.md

 An [initial version of the original font](https://www.semanticscholar.org/paper/A-new-teletext-character-set-with-enhanced-Nes/a632eb8fbe9f4e23d09b8108d211b403da9e36c1) was demonstrated by Floris V. van Nes in August 1986, called _IPO-Normal_.
 This font made it possible to improve the legibility of messages transmitted through TV information services such as teletext, since the resolution of the TV signal was limited to save bandwidth on television channels.

-Although earlier attempts to create a similar font were in September 1985 with the release of the [**SAA5240**](https://www.datasheetarchive.com/pdf/download/distributors/Datasheets-110/DSAP005626.pdf?h=f040ef4a86f6fb2f9ac3826ca5f64bd2%3A0b9fcd8d0a9ce28cbd7bc41751e9abb8dfd6%3Ad1715a0eea44a834c47e57efaf3bdfb8) IC from NXP (ex.
-Signetics/Philips).
+Although earlier attempts to create a similar font were in September 1985 with the release of the [**SAA5240**](https://www.datasheetarchive.com/pdf/download/distributors/Datasheets-110/DSAP005626.pdf?h=f040ef4a86f6fb2f9ac3826ca5f64bd2%3A0b9fcd8d0a9ce28cbd7bc41751e9abb8dfd6%3Ad1715a0eea44a834c47e57efaf3bdfb8) IC from Philips (ex.
+Signetics).

 In November 1986, Philips Semiconductors (now a known as NXP) introduced one of the first video processors with teletext support, the **SAA5231**.
 And 4.5 years later, it introduced the **SAA5243** teletext decoder, which used external modifications of the IPO-Normal font as **SAA5240**.
 Later, separate versions of video processors were released without teletext decoding, but with teletext-style character generation, such as the **SAA5541**.